 Need to know

-- We've tested the DeLonghi toaster, but not the kettle
+- We've tested the DeLonghi toaster, and it didn't perform particularly well

-If you're looking to spruce up your kitchen, you might be tempted by Aldi's Special Buys deal for Saturday 23 May: DeLonghi Argento kettles for $59.99 and 4-slice toasters for $79.99.
+If you're looking to spruce up your kitchen, you might be tempted by Aldi's Special Buys deal for Saturday 29 May: DeLonghi Argento kettles for $59.99 and 4-slice toasters for $79.99.
+They're available in white, dark grey and an unusual yellow colour.

 But while this deal is hot, will you get burnt if you take it up?
 We take a look at the pros and cons.